m7a/co-build/README.md

 `masysma.c.standard`
 :   Sets a different value for the `-std=` flag.
 Default: `c89`.
+`masysma.c.compile.1` and `masysma.c.compile.2`
+:   Sets additional arguments to pass to the compiler invocation.
+    The use of this properties is similar to `masysma.c.link.X` explained below.
 `masysma.c.link.1` and `masysma.c.link.2`
 :   Sets additional arguments to pass to the final/linking `gcc` invocation.
     These are added as-is to the commandline if they have a value different